Children's weight gain in a pandemic surprises doctors | ExBulletin

 According to doctors, normal-weight children become overweight and even obese, overweight children become obese, and obese children gain even more weight.
 Doctors have also reported increased weight-related health conditions such as high blood pressure, high cholesterol, and fatty liver.
 Also, some children with prediabetes have been diagnosed with type 2 diabetes.

-Rachanasher, Medical Director of the Philadelphia Children’s Hospital Health and Weight Program, said: The clinic currently sees 300 new patients each month.
-The next appointment will not be available until August.
-Referrals have doubled since the pandemic began.
+Rachanasher, Medical Director of the Philadelphia Children’s Hospital Health and Weight Program, said: Currently, there are 300 new patients per month.
+The following reservations will not be available until August.
+Since the start of the pandemic, referrals have doubled.

-Among primary care patients, Dr. Mirza says he saw an accelerating number of children jumping from the 10th or 20th percentile of the classification of obesity index to the 70th or 80th percentile.
+Among primary care patients, Dr. Mirza says he saw an accelerating number of children jumping from the 10th or 20th percentile of the body mass index to the 70th or 80th percentile.

-May Journal Pediatrics Studies It was found that the proportion of obese children aged 2 to 17 increased from 13.7% in the same period of the previous year to 15.4% from June to December 2020.
+According to a May survey by the journal Pediatrics, the proportion of obese children aged 2 to 17 years increased from 13.7% in the same period last year to 15.4% from June to December 2020.
 Researchers at the Philadelphia Children’s Hospital analyzed pre-pandemic and pandemic body mass index calculations when more than 500,000 people visited the clinic in 2019 and 2020.

-“We have found a significant increase in obesity rates,” says Brian Jensen, the first author of the study and CHOP pediatrician.
-The data showed that the proportion of children classified as overweight increased from about 14% to about 16%, says Dr. Jensen, but those numbers were published in a study focused on obesity.
-Was not done.
+“There was a significant increase in obesity rates,” said Brian Jensen, lead author of the study and CHOP pediatrician.
+These numbers haven’t been published in studies focused on obesity, but he says.

 Dr. Jensen said the largest increase in obesity is in children aged 5 to 9 years.
 Their obesity rate went from 14.2% to 16.8%.
 Children, adolescents and Latin Americans in low-income households also showed a greater than average increase.